 Bassetlaw has also signed up to the Sheffield City Region Code of Practice for the private rented sector, which aims to improve standards in the private rented sector and supports landlord’s accreditation.

 We currently have 15 Landlords accredited which amounts to 32 accredited properties within the district.

 Tackling empty homes is one of the Coalition Government’s priorities.
 It is providing a financial incentive to Local Authorities to tackle long term empty homes through the New Homes Bonus.
 The bonus, which commenced in April 2011 will match fund the additional council tax raised for both new homes and properties brought back into use.
 This bonus is paid as an un-ring fenced grant.

 According to council tax data, in May 2012 there were 695 long term empty homes in Bassetlaw, representing 1.4 % of all residential properties, however this figure excludes both void council housing stock and exemptions (e.g. previous resident deceased, property awaiting probate).

 Within the Council’s own housing stock there are two long term empty properties which represents 0.03% of the total stock.
 Challenging targets are agreed between the Council and A1 Housing to ensure void periods are kept to a minimum and, where possible, avoid them becoming ‘long term’ i.e. in excess of 6 months.

 Private Sector Leasing Scheme / Managing Agency Agreement

 The above schemes have been developed as part of the Councils empty homes initiative.
 Some owners of empty properties are keen to let their property but do not want to take on the role of landlord.
-By offering these schemes the Council can provide the a housing management service on behalf of private owners whilst at the same time increasing the number of properties available to meet the needs of the housing waiting list and /or homeless applicants.
+By offering these schemes, the Council can provide a housing management service on behalf of private owners whilst at the same time increasing the number of properties available to meet the needs of the housing waiting list and /or homeless applicants.